AleksaRistic216/d-comms/README.md

                                          ──► state = 2 if not yet (no FID seen)
 ```

 A client in state `2` cannot send until it has walked the chain and confirmed its turn has started.
-This prevents both sides writing FIDs into the same group simultaneously — if two FIDs land in the same group, the protocol picks the **lexicographically smallest encrypted hex string** as the canonical FID, so all readers agree.
+Within a group, multiple members may race to write the FID; the protocol picks the **lexicographically smallest encrypted hex string** as the canonical FID, so all readers agree on the same winner.

 ---